makar-evdokimov/retail_discount_reccomendation_system/README.md

-# MLiM Final Project (Group 9)
+# Personalized Discount Recommendation System for a Retail Store

-This folder implements our solution for final project exercise
+This folder implements our solution for the project

 ## Pipeline